 This month we’re back in the bathroom with a leaky toilet.
 This time it’s an external leak (meaning that there's water on the bathroom floor) which, as we saw in the previous leak detection post, gives 2 basic possibilities:

-1. Leaks from the cistern – the toilet refills continuously and refills continuously causing an ever increasing amount of water on the bathroom floor.
+1. Leaks from the cistern – the toilet leaks and refills continuously causing an ever increasing amount of water on the bathroom floor.

 2. Leaks from the bowl or outlet – the toilet leaks during or after the flush leaving a small puddle on the floor.
 The quantity of water is limited since the cistern doesn’t refill.